adamyonk/adamyonk.com/_pages/manual-page.md

 # Description
 I've been writing software since 2006, and I love it.
 I especially enjoy working on tooling and interfaces, the things that humans are regularly interacting with.
-I've spent a lot of time working with designers to hone interfaces.
+I've spent a lot of time collaborating closely with designers.

 # Usage
 Though I have worked remotely for nearly the entirety of my career, I really